aqualang97/tech-task/README.md

     * http://localhost:8000/search?narrative=Перерахування

-All transactions ordered by `transaction_id`.
+All transactions are ordered by `transaction_id`.
 ___
-Next, you can follow the route `/create-file`, (with appropriate parameters like in `/search` route) and data what you want search will be saved in file.
+Next, you can follow the route `/create-file`, (with appropriate parameters like in `/search` route) and data that you want search will save in file.
 Links for example:
 * http://localhost:8000/create-file?terminal_id=3506,3507
 * http://localhost:8000/create-file?transaction=2,5,10
 * http://localhost:8000/create-file?from=2022-08-12&to=2022-08-18